Roaldb86/AirBnB-Prices/README.md

 ### Files:
-The project contains a Jupyter notebook where all the technical sides of the project has been conducted, A blogpost on Medium, a folder with the raw data and this readme file.
+The project contains a Jupyter notebook where all the technical sides of the project has been conducted, A blogpost on Medium --> https://medium.com/@roaldb86/want-to-know-how-to-get-the-most-out-of-your-airbnb-listing-b1a0361330f5
+A folder with the raw data and this readme file.

 ### How to interact with this project.